 An ANN-based short-term runoff forecasting system is developed in this work.
-A comparison between Jordan neural network model and general recurrent neural network model is made to investigate the performance of the two distinct approaches.
-We find that the general recurrent neural network is more versatile than the Jordan network. general recurrent neural network is performing better as compare to Jordan neural network as far as the overall performance is concerned for forecasting runoff for 3 hrs lead time.
-Jordan neural network is also performing optimally.
-Which means that general recurrent neural network model is powerful tool for short term runoff forecasting for Wardha River basin
+A comparison between Time lagged recurrent neural network (dynamic) model and Radial basis function neural network (static) model is made to investigate the performance of the two distinct approaches.
+We find that the Time lagged recurrent neural network is more versatile than the Radial basis function neural network.
+Time lagged recurrent neural network is performing better as compare to Radial basis function neural network as far as the overall performance is concerned for forecasting runoff for 3 hrs lead time.
+Radial basis function neural network is also performing optimally.
+Which means that dynamic model of Time lagged recurrent neural network is powerful tool for short term runoff forecasting for Wardha River basin